-The workload will consist in (on average) 3/4 readings per week and 2 to 4 short exams per semester.
+The workload will consist in (on average) 3/4 readings per week and 2 to 4 assignments.

 Question/Comments

 Students can contact the instructor at the end of the class or by email (details will be given during the classes).